robiiiiiiiiiiiin/robiiiiiiiiiiiin/src/have-you-been-to-the-mystery-park/the-pavilions.md

 The main attractions were located in the pavilions at the end of each branches.
-Each attraction had a specific theme, always related to conspiracy theories, ancient civilizations, extraterrestrials, etc.
+Each attraction had a specific theme, always related to theories about ancient civilisations.
 It was often about the ancient astronauts theory.

 The attractions were more like what 4DX is today than rollercoasters.
 It has a setup where you were sometimes sitting, sometimes standing, there were some physical props and a lot of special effects using lights, lasers, holograms amd smoke.